Eastern Bluebird

-The decades-long conservation and restoration of Eastern Bluebirds in Delaware County continue today through the efforts of many dedicated and committed trail monitors and nest box builders.
+The 2024 bluebird season showed strong results – check-out the report below.
+The decades-long conservation and restoration of Eastern Bluebirds in Delaware County continues through the efforts of many dedicated and committed trail monitors and nest box builders.
 The Birding Club of Delaware County (BCDC) is pleased to support bluebird monitoring across the county.
 Each spring and summer, dozens of volunteer monitors fan out across the county to check their assigned bluebird trails.
 They visit boxes once a week to document details about nesting, egg-laying, hatching, chicks, and fledglings.
 The Delaware County coordinators, Margaret Bue and Frank Steinmiller, compile all data at the end of the season, and submit to the Bluebird Society of Pennsylvania for use in research, education, and influencing conservation priorities.

 • The Birding Club of Delaware County (BCDC) supports the bluebird program, both financially and through its members.
 Numerous BCDC members participate in the seasonal monitoring and care of bluebirds and their nest boxes.
 BCDC has also provided financial support to an inventory of nest boxes used in the county.